abhisek-13/HandWritten_Digit_Classifier/README.md

 git clone https://github.com/abhisek-13/HandWritten_Digit_Classifier.git
 cd HandWritten_Digit_Classifier
 ```
-2. Open the handwritten_digit_prediction.ipynb file and run all the cells to train the model and see the results.
+2. Open the Hand_Written_digit_Recognition.ipynb file and run all the cells to train the model and see the results.

 ## Results
 The model achieves an accuracy of 98% on the MNIST test dataset.
 Below is a sample of predictions made by the model: